xcyber-star/Termux-Desktops/Documentation/proot/voidlinux.md

 * Create a new user and give it sudo privileges:
 ```
-useradd droidmaster
+useradd roygoldfx
-passwd droidmaster
+passwd 123456

 nano /etc/sudoers

 # Add the following line to the sudoers file
-droidmaster All=(ALL:ALL) ALL
+roygoldfx All=(ALL:ALL) ALL
 ```

 * If you want to install Chromium or Firefox: